bfops/Game2D/README.markdown

 To set up cabal dependencies:

     cabal install --only-dependencies

+# Building

+First, configure the project with

     cabal configure

-If need be, run `cabal install [package ..]` for any unsatisfied dependencies.
+If there are unsatisfied dependencies, run `cabal install [dependency ..]` for each one.
+When the project has been successfully configured, it can be built with

+    cabal build

 # Running